vaened/laravel-sequenceable/README.md

 In case you have your own sequence model, there are some fields that you should store in its sequence table:

-1. The **column ID**, and this is obtained by concatenating the column name and alias.
+1. The **column ID**, and this is obtained by concatenating the column name and scope.
 2. The name of the **table** to which the sequence belongs.
 3. An integer type **sequence**.